AlmaSaaid/Shiny-Apps/README.md

 Simple shiny application buils for Cousera assignment.

 The apps is meant for viewing basic demographic profile i.e. gender and age distributions.
+The apps can be loaded at: https://fatimahalmahsaaid.shinyapps.io/demographicprofile/ The pitch presentation can be viewed at: http://rpubs.com/Alma_Saaid/pitchdemoapps